The School of Business Administration

 Learning Goals and Objectives

 The faculty and staff are committed to developing leaders prepared for a dynamic, global workplace.
-The GSB curriculum is designed to support the following learning outcomes:
+Our curriculum is designed to support the following learning outcomes:

 The specific Goals and Objectives defined for the undergraduate program are: